weierophinney/grumpy-phpunit/testing-exceptions.markdown

             return true;
         }
     }

+[TechEdit - Keep _ for protected/private stuff or change?]

 If you're into writing what I refer to as "modern PHP", you are definitely going to want to be using exceptions to trap all your non-fatal errors.